DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 ```
 ?ca
 ```
-We are going to focus on the following bits:
+We are going to focus on just three objects following bits:
 - The *singular values*:
 ```
 > ca1$sv